alephium/www/src/content/blog/2023-02-08_Alephium-Twitter-Space---PoW-and-Decentralization--part-I-a7c84ed91f90/index.md

 description: 'Alephium hosted a Twitter Space on 24/01/2023 with Jordan from Nervos Network, and Cheng Wang & Hongchao Liu from Alephium to talk about…'
 ---

-Alephium hosted a Twitter Space on 24/01/2023 with Jordan from Nervos Network, and Cheng Wang & Hongchao Liu from Alephium to talk about…

----

 ### Alephium Twitter Space — PoW and Decentralization, part I

 <figure id="d609" class="graf graf--figure graf-after--h3">